GTNewHorizons/GTNH-Dev-Doc/src/content/docs/development-practices/gt5-localization.md

 [releases page](https://github.com/GTNewHorizons/GTNH-Lang-utils/releases).
 It
 provides:

-- Minecraft, Angelica, gradient, rainbow, and formatting-code highlighting;
+- Minecraft, Angelica, gradient, rainbow, and formatting-code highlighting.
-- color swatches for inline colors and GTNHLib `ColorResource` values;
+- Color swatches for inline colors and GTNHLib `ColorResource` values.
-- navigation between Java translation calls and language keys;
+- Navigation between Java translation calls and language keys.
-- reference counts and translated-value hover information; and
+- Reference counts and translated-value hover information.
-- section folding and sticky headings based on `#` comment depth.
+- Section folding and sticky headings based on `#` comment depth.

 :::note[AI-generated tool]
 The extension is fully AI-generated.
 Treat its results as editor assistance and verify keys, formatting, and references against the source files and the GT5 localization guide.